A Mum's Open Letter to Her Son About Rape

 A letter every child should read

 While most of our sons will never be regarded as a rapist, this letter is still useful, particularly for any teenage boy.
-Teenage boys are at the presumptuous age where they are still trying to figure out how the mind of girls work.
+Teenage boys are at the presumptuous age where they are still trying to figure out how the mind of girls works.

 Unfortunately, girls are not easy to figure out.
 Apart from confused teenage boys, I believe everyone should read this letter, especially for the critics who often throw ridiculous accusations at rape victims.